 Can you easily get a convertible balance bike?

 Yes, there is one highly trusted brand named Strider which offer a 2-in-1 model.
 This means that once your child has learnt how to ride, it transforms into a pedal bike.
-Its well reviewed and is suitable for 3-7 year olds.
+Suitable for 3 – 7 year olds.
 It definitely helps to save time and space, as there’s no need for 2 separate bikes.
 It features in two colors; blue and green.

 What is the best balance bike for a 2 and 3 year old?